ajsharma/sandbox/README.md

 Build a [Vagrant](http://www.vagrantup.com/) snapshot ready for Rails (or any application) development.

-## What You'll Get
+## In the Box

-An Ubuntu 12.04 x64 VM installed on your machine with:
+An Ubuntu 12.04 x64 VM (aka 'precise') installed on your machine with:
+1. Git (latest from apt-get)
+2. NodeJS 0.6.12 which can be [easily updated](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager)
 1. The latest stable [RVM](http://rvm.io/) release
 1. A ruby 2.0.0 gemset named after your application and set to the default
 1. Postgresql 9.3 with development database created for the `vagrant` user